heroku/heroku-buildpack-redis/README.md

 ### Multiple Redis Instances

-If your application needs to connect to multiple Heroku Redis instances securely, you can set the `STUNNEL_URLS` config var to a list of config vars associated with the application:
+If your application needs to connect to multiple Heroku Redis instances securely, you can set the `REDIS_URLS` config var to a list of config vars associated with the application:

     $ heroku config:add REDIS_URLS="REDIS_URL HEROKU_REDIS_ROSE_URL"